 Strange times require reflective thoughts.
 Whilst we live in uncharted waters, this time provides us with the chance to think back on recent months.
 Upon reflection, the last six months at the Hotwalls Studios have provided a lot to be thankful for.
-Here’s a selection of the achievements that have made us smile.
+Here’s a selection of the achievements and good news that have made us smile.

-In January, we were delighted to receive the news that the Hotwalls Studios had won the Solent Quality Place People’s Choice Award.
+In January, we were delighted to receive the good news that the Hotwalls Studios had won the Solent Quality Place People’s Choice Award.
 The Partnership for South Hampshire provided the award, which celebrates new developments that help transform communities around the Solent.
 More info can be read here.

 A highlight of late 2019 was receiving the confirmation that Alice Hume was to be awarded the Arts Council National Lottery Project Grant.
 This funding will allow Alice to lead the collaborative project Interactive Weaves.
 Alice, known as Vanderhume, is now hoping to lead a condensed version of the project over the summer weekends.
 Thanks to this funding, a series of free workshops will be made available.

 In February, Sadie Tierney won the Boodle Hatfield Print Making Prize at the London law firm’s Blackfriars offices.
 The achievement will be celebrated with a solo exhibition of Sadie’s work at the 2020 Woolwich Contemporary Print Fair, while Boodle Hatfield purchased Sadie’s work to join their collection.

 A really proud time for us was seeing illustrator Emma Nicol take part in Birmingham’s Spring Autumn Fair.
 This marked a huge professional step for Emma as the first trade show she’s participated in since becoming a professional artist three years ago.
 The event was a great success, and Emma is looking forward to taking part in more trade fairs as time goes on.